JaeYeonLee0621/SystemDesign-Interview/Chapter10_RealTimeGamingLeaderboard.md

 ![Untitled Diagram (1)](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/d0951fef-052b-4993-b9cb-652ac3886740)

-1. When a Device Joins the LAN (let's call it Device A)
-- Being assigned an IP address

-1) Manually
-2) automatically via DHCP (Dynamic Host Configuration Protocol)

-- When Device A wants to send a packet to another IP address, it needs to know the MAC address corresponding to that IP

-2. ARP Request : Device A will broadcast an ARP request packet to all devices in the LAN

 ⭐ Side node ⭐

 1. `IP` Address Resolution : using UDP Procotol (connect with `DHCP`)
 2. `MAC` Address Resolution : using `ARP` Protocol

-ex)
-- DNS server's IP : DHCP (When computer start to connect with switch)
-- DNS server's MAC : ARP request

 ### 1-2.
 [IP spoofing](https://www.invicti.com/learn/mitm-ip-spoofing-ip-address-spoofing/)